 Suspecting that students may not have the life experience necessary to differentiate a phishing email from a legitimate one, hackers have been known to target young people.

 Some tips for recognizing phishing scams are as follows:

-- Emails that were written as if the sender is familiar with the receiver but included a generic greeting should be considered suspicious.
+- Emails that are written as if the sender is familiar with the receiver but include a generic greeting should be considered suspicious.

 - Phishing emails are typically sent in large batches.
 Look for signs that the email was sent to a large number of recipients.

 - Links in the email may not direct the user to the purported destination.
 Hovering the computer’s cursor over the link can sometimes reveal the actual internet destination of the link.

 - The sender’s email address may look legitimate, but on closer examination is found to be fraudulent.
 Watch for purposefully disguised sender email addresses.
 The fraudster may use names that should be in the domain portion of the address in the username portion of the address in an attempt to make it appear legitimate.